raptorjs-legacy/rapido/README.md

 Rápido is extensible and supports any number of commands that can easily be installed using `npm`.
 Based on the arguments passed to the Rápido CLI, Rápido will delegate the work to the appropriate command handler.
 A simple command invocation is shown below:<br>
-`rap create component ui/buttons/Button --no-testing`
+`$ rap create component ui/buttons/Button --no-testing`

 In the above example, `"create component"` is the command name and `"ui/buttons/Button"` and `"--no-testing"` are additional arguments to the command handler.